aroc/claude-ai-copilot/README.md

 - "Add tags at the bottom based on the content"
 - "Rewrite this in a more professional tone"
 - "Expand on the second paragraph with more details"

+**With Web Search:**
+- "Search for the latest best practices on TypeScript and add a section to this note"
+- "Find recent news about AI and create a summary"
+- "Look up current React hooks patterns and incorporate them here"

+**With Web Fetch:**
+- "Fetch https://example.com/article and add a summary to this note"
+- "Get the content from https://example.com/doc.pdf and extract the key points"

 ## How It Works